-Food vs Supplements: If You Could Live on Just Pills, Would You?
+Food vs Pills: Could You Live on Just Supplements?

 In 1893, American activist, Mary Elizabeth Lease, proposed the idea of consuming phials of food in condensed form, as a way of lessening the everyday burden of cooking and cleaning on women.